 Ansible to Rule Them All

-Now I will also patch database software by using Ansible Playbooks.
+Now I will also patch database software using Ansible Playbooks.

 In this post,

-I will use blt01 host as the ansible host.
-Target environment is a two node RAC database. (gns01, gns02).
-I will patch grid software to 19.22 by using out-of-place methodology with no down time.
+I will use the blt01 host as the ansible host.
+The target environment is a two-node RAC database (gns01, gns02).
+I will patch the grid software to 19.22 using the out-of-place methodology with no downtime.

-Although, there are lots of useful blog posts about how you may use Ansible for automating tasks, there is not much about a complete Oracle database software patching.
+Although there are lots of useful blog posts about how you may use Ansible for automating tasks, there is not much about complete Oracle database software patching.

 We need: